vncnz/heimdallr/README.md

 Battery status, level, and estimated time remaining are collected by Heimdallr itself, so you will always have access to this information.

-Initially, I implemented this system using the Ignis framework (Python + GTK), but it was consuming about 176 MB of RAM.
+Initially, I implemented this UI using the Ignis framework (Python + GTK), but it was consuming about 176 MB of RAM.
 So I rewrote the UI in Rust, communicating directly with Wayland and avoiding the GTK toolkit.
 With this approach, memory usage dropped to approximately 34 MB on my laptop.
 The impact on average load is around 0.01, so really small.
 I measured the impact on average load as the ratio between the time spent with the Heimdallr process in "Running" or "disk-sleep" status and the total measurement time.

 ---